ahmet-sa/RickAndMortyTask/README.md

 # Personal Debt Tracking Application
-you can clone project https://github.com/ahmet-sa/WEB-CASE-STUDY-FINANCE.git after download you can install library
+you can clone project https://github.com/ahmet-sa/RickAndMortyTask.git after download you can install library
 # Set up
 please first if not have nodejs please dowload and set up
 # nodejs

 you can run in terminal
-#  cd .\WEB-CASE-STUDY-FINANCE\
+#  cd .\RickAndMortyTask
 to inside
 # npm install vite --save-dev --force